 N.D.A.G.
-2011-O-10 August 10, 2011, to Cass County Historical Society preservation, which is a governmental function.
+2011-O-10 August 10, 2011, to Cass County Historical Society

-Cass County Historical Society is a public entity because it is supported by and expends public funds, it is recognized by state law as a county historical society, and it promotes historical work including historical and a public entity subject to open records law.
+Cass County Historical Society is a public entity because it is supported by and expends public funds, it is recognized by state law as a county historical society, and it promotes historical work including historical preservation, which is a public entity subject to open records law.